aranga-nana/pj-vgd-2021-09-01/README.md

 or  you can update application.yml and run without -Dspring-boot.run.jvmArguments
 ####NOTES

-- ratelimiting is done in really simple way and wont accurate when have lot of multiple request at time need to use distribute in memory couple with with atomic counter would.
+- relighting is done in really simple way and wont accurate when have lot of multiple request at time need to use distribute in memory couple with with atomic counter type of implementation.
 - remove the validation of country code to accommodate sample request (uk is not standard ISO code)
 - include api_key as part of the parameter instead of header variable for simplicity